dddrrreee/cs49n-19spr/README.md

 to take a different class.

 Before class:
+   0. Clone this repo: `git clone git@github.com:dddrrreee/cs49n-19spr.git`.
+   You may need to install `git` on your laptop.

+   1. Some way to write a micro-SD card.
+Note that newer Macs do not have SD card slots so you will need an adaptor.
+Make sure when you plug in an SD card you know how to find where it is mounted.

+   2. Some way to plug in a USB adaptor.
+Note, as above, newer Macs do not have USB ports so you may need a USB-C to USB adaptor.

-   1. Figure out how to add a directory to your `PATH`.
+   3. Figure out how to add a directory to your `PATH`.
 This will be valuable all quarter.
 The exact mechanics are shell-dependent.
    For `bash` look in `.bashrc`, for `tcsh` look in `.tcshrc` etc.

-   2. Some way to write a micro-SD card.
-Note that newer Macs do not have SD card slots so you will need an adaptor.
-Make sure when you plug in an SD card you know how to find where it is mounted.

-   3. Some way to plug in a USB adaptor.
-Note, as above, newer Macs do not have USB ports so you may need a USB-C to USB adaptor.

 Grading: